yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/08-visibility/README.md

 }
 ```

-Implementations for `isVisible` often delegate to `getBounds` since both concepts are related in that they act on the visible boundaries of the item.
+Implementations of [isVisible](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#isVisible) often delegate to the [getBounds](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#getBounds) method since both concepts are related in that they act on the visible boundaries of the item.

 Note

-Since `isVisible` is called once for each item on every rendered frame, the implementation should be fast, even if this means to be inexact.
+Since [isVisible](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#isVisible) is called once for each item on every rendered frame, the implementation should be fast, even if this means to be inexact.
 If in doubt, prefer making the item visible.

 [09 Render Boundaries](../../tutorial-style-implementation-edge/09-bounds/)